ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

 - The return type follows the established Ballerina idiom of dependently-typed stream-returning client methods (e.g., `sql:Client->query()` returning `stream<rowType, sql:Error?>`).
 - Each `next` event payload is data-bound to `targetType` using the same rules the `query()` method uses for a single response.
 A payload that fails to bind terminates the stream with a `graphql:PayloadBindingError`.
 - The user can provide the operation ID via the `id` parameter (useful for tracing and debugging); otherwise, the client generates a UUID.
 The client validates the uniqueness of a user-provided ID against the active subscriptions locally and returns a `graphql:SubscriptionError` on a duplicate, since sending a duplicate ID would cause the server to close the entire connection (close code `4409`, per the protocol).
 - There is no `headers` parameter: subscriptions do not have a per-operation HTTP request.
-Headers for the WebSocket upgrade request can be set via the `customHeaders` field of the underlying `websocket:ClientConfiguration`, and connection-scoped parameters (such as authentication tokens) can be sent via the `connectionInitPayload` configuration (both described below).
+Headers for the WebSocket upgrade request can be set via the `customHeaders` field of the `WebSocketClientConfiguration`, and connection-scoped parameters (such as authentication tokens) can be sent via the `connectionInitPayload` configuration (both described below).

 #### Deprecating `execute()` and Removing `executeWithType()`